GCSE calculator: options, features and best models in 2025

 Calculation

-This is an area where the differences between calculator specifications can be particularly clear.
-Students who have access to more advanced scientific calculators can extend their learning by experimenting with features such as:
+Calculation functionality and solving equations are areas where the differences between handsets can become clear.
+Students who have access to a more advanced scientific calculator can extend their learning and prepare for the challenges of A-level maths by experimenting with features such as:

 • Complex number calculations